1Terabit/appMakersLaTest/README.md

 ## Architecture

-The system follows a microservices architecture with four specialized services, implementing the hexagonal architecture pattern (Ports & Adapters).
+The system follows a microservices architecture with four specialized services, implementing the hexagonal architecture pattern (Ports & Adapters) and SOLID principles:

+- **Domain**: Core business entities and rules
+- **Ports**: Interfaces defining inputs/outputs
+- **Application**: Use cases and business logic
+- **Infrastructure**: External adapters and implementations

+Multiple instances can communicate through Redis Pub/Sub, making the system horizontally scalable.

 ### Microservices Architecture
 The system is composed of four microservices that communicate with each other: